PedroOSilv/Mini-Java-Compiler/README.md

 # Mini-Java-Compiler
-Etapa 1 - Análise Lexa
+Etapa 1 - Análise Lexica